Chilblains

 Chilblains usually go away on their own in 2 to 3 weeks.

-There are some things you can try to get rid of them yourself and stop them coming back.
+There are some things you can try that may help and stop them from coming back.

 A pharmacist can help with chilblains